swiprCS/CSGO-Newbie-Guide/README.md

 * [Noob to Pro](https://m.youtube.com/playlist?list=PLfIyu2flKmBCTgQdmDH0fiZUaagB4rD0_) - Step by step series on how to learn CS.

-* [Config Generator by Crashz'](https://steamcommunity.com/sharedfiles/filedetails/?id=1325659427) - This is used to create a config file that saves all of your settings and binds.
-It also has features of the two maps below, being able to customize your Crosshair and Viewmodel.

-* [Crosshair Generator by Crashz'](https://steamcommunity.com/sharedfiles/filedetails/?id=308490450) - This is used to customize your crosshair.
-This map also provides Professional Players & Streamers' crosshairs if you want to test theirs out.

-* [Viewmodel Generator by Crashz'](https://steamcommunity.com/sharedfiles/filedetails/?id=365126929) - This is used to customize your viewmodel.

 * [CSGO Demo Manager](https://csgo-demos-manager.com/) - One place to analyze your demos and review beyond the time that Valve stores the demos.

 * [Banana Gaming Text Mod](https://gamebanana.com/gamefiles/3711) - Changes the game language to help readability and buying decisions.